 Merit Badge Fair

-REGISTRATION - Registration is online only and must be received by May 20, 2017 to participate.
-A non-refundable check for the full payment is required at the time of registration.
+REGISTRATION - Registration is online only and must be received by May 20, 2018 to participate.
+A non-refundable check or credit card for the full payment is required at the time of registration.
 Scouts are able to register independently or with their entire Troop for the Merit Badge Fair.
 We recommend Scouts attend no more than two Merit Badge presentations in one day.

 COST - The cost is $18 per person, which includes both the Merit Badge Fair and entrance into the Clark's Trading Post Theme Park.
 Your ticket includes all rides, all shows, all day.
 (There is an additional $8 fee per Scout participating in the Geology badge).